StefanHoutzager/elixir-dev-anywhere-docker/README.md

 16. Follow instruction here: https://github.com/KronicDeth/intellij-elixir to configure

-17. Configure your IDE settings (the theme shown in the jpg contained in this github project f.e. is darcula) https://www.jetbrains.com/help/idea/2016.2/project-and-ide-settings.html
+17. Configure your IDE settings (the theme shown in the jpg contained in this github project f.e. is darcula) https://www.jetbrains.com/help/idea/2016.2/project-and-ide-settings.html save the settings.jar in the default folder (file -> export settings)

 18. Close intellij and copy the IDE setting from the running docker-container to the volume on your host (sudo -i to get rights): docker cp containernAME>:/home/ubuntu/.IdeaIC2016.2/config /var/lib/docker/volumes/intellij/_data/.IdeaIC2016.2

+19. Shutdown the running containers, remove the comment sign (#) in docker-compose.yml from the line - /var/lib/docker/volumes/intellij/_data/.IdeaIC2016.2/config:/home/ubuntu/.IdeaIC2016.2/config and restart with sudo docker-compose up -d

 #Credits

 For the noVNC part I used the following repo and made some small modifications: https://github.com/mccahill/docker-eclipse-novnc.
-Interesting notes from Mark McCahill: https://gitlab.oit.duke.edu/mccahill/docker-novnc-template
+Interesting notes from Mark McCahill: https://gitlab.oit.duke.edu/mccahill/docker-novnc-template The noVNC folder was taken frome https://github.com/kanaka/noVNC on sept 6 2016

 All the people that built elixir, phoenix and the intellij-elixir plugin of course.